A Faculty Workshop for Sustainability

 Center for Sustainability Across the Curriculum

-In collaboration with the Association for Advancement of Sustainability in Higher Education (AASHE), Dickinson is hosting our 2017 Valley & Ridge Faculty Development Workshop and has opened applications to undergraduate faculty from other colleges and universities to participate alongside the Dickinson faculty cohort.
-Faculty that are thinking about integrating social, economic and/or environmental sustainability into their undergraduate teaching are encouraged to apply no later than March 31, 2017.
+In collaboration with the Association for Advancement of Sustainability in Higher Education (AASHE), Dickinson has hosted our Valley & Ridge Faculty Development Workshops and opened applications to educators from other colleges and universities to participate alongside the Dickinson cohort since 2017.
+As a regional center for excellence in sustainability across the curriculum, Dickinson is committed creating innovative and effective change in higher education sustainability curriculum development.
+Each year, educators that are thinking about integrating social, economic and/or environmental sustainability into their undergraduate teaching are encouraged to apply, and 17-20 participants are accepted into the 2.5 day residential program.
+We have now worked with over 25 other institutions from througout the region and covered disciplines such as engineering, theatre and dance, economics, Italian, and chemistry.

-Valley & Ridge brings together faculty members from all academic disciplines to work collaboratively to introduce and enhance sustainability content in new and existing courses across the curriculum.
-Sponsored by Dickinson’s Center for Sustainability Education, and now in its 10th year, this workshop has helped over 70 Dickinson faculty connect the subject areas of their teaching with sustainability using active learning pedagogies such as place-based & experiential education.
+Valley & Ridge has annually brought together educators from all academic disciplines to work collaboratively to introduce and enhance sustainability content in new and existing courses across the curriculum.
+Sponsored by Dickinson’s Center for Sustainability Education (CSE), this workshop has helped over 125 Dickinson faculty connect the subject areas of their teaching with sustainability using active learning pedagogies such as place-based & experiential education since 2008.

 The Valley and Ridge Project at Dickinson takes its name from the physiographic region within which the College lies, which is marked by the Allegheny Plateau to the north and west, South Mountain to the south and east, and Cumberland Valley in-between.
 The project got its impetus from Dickinson’s participation in the Shared Futures and Sustainability Initiatives of the American Association of Colleges and Universities (AAC&U).
 The Valley and Ridge Project is modeled after the Piedmont Project of Emory University and the Ponderosa Project of Northern Arizona University.